almet/markdown-doc/articles/dependency-injection.md

-In our exemple, the schema will contain information on wich `Icecream`  `Alice` depends, and wich is the way to provide the good `Icecream` to the her (the setIcecream method).
+In our exemple, the schema will contain information on wich `Icecream`  `Alice` depends, and wich is the way to provide the good `Icecream` to the her (the `setIcecream` method).

 As far as now, we have talked about basics dependency rules.
 The Schema can handle many different types of Services, Methods and Arguments.

-In fact, the method we choosen allow to extend the types easily.
-Because we wrote code that is on ly dependent on interfaces, it's possible to use any type of methods, the only condition is they have to implement oru interfaces.
+We tried to facilitate the extention steps, to create and extend these types easily.
+All code we wrote is only dependent on a set of interfaces.
+So, it's possible to use any type of methods, arguments or services.
+They just have to implement the right interface.

-Here is the tree type of interfaces existing in the Schema:
+Here is the tree type of interfaces existing in the Schema: Services, Methods and Attibutes.

 #### Services

-A service represents an object, so, here, the Icecream is a Service, and Alice is another one.
+A service represents an object.
+Here, the Icecream is a Service, and Alice is another one.
 A service is composed by: